 Apply these oils (diluted) to your forehead, pulse points (wrists, neck), over your heart, and on your feet.

-You can also add 4-5 drops of your favourite sleep oils (total) to your epsom bath salts with a dash of Fractionated Coconut Oil – the magnesium helps to relax the muscles and the oils help to relax the mind too.
+You can also add 4-5 drops of your favourite sleep oils (total) to your epsom bath salts with a dash of carrier oil – the magnesium helps to relax the muscles and the oils help to relax the mind too.
 Make sure you use oils that are pure (not synthetic) and avoid citrus in the bath.

 Diffuse one drop of lavender essential oil in yours or your child’s bedroom – keep the door ajar to ensure adequate ventilation